 I also wanted to avoid some of the decorating-related stress I caused myself when I re-did my den (which you can see HERE).
 So I decided to take my own advice and do a little more up-front planning…starting with what I liked and disliked about the current room.

-Keep reading to find out more about my purple bedroom makeover.
+Keep reading to find out more about my gray and purple bedroom makeover.

 My Likes and Dislikes